stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 **Components:** V, S, M *(The preserved heart of a slave, worth 20 gp, which the spell consumes.)*<br>
 **Duration:** Special

 Take the preserved heart of a slave and wrap it in hempen cord when you cast this spell.
-The next time that a creature touches this heart barehanded, it must make a Charisma defence check vs your charms spell skill.
-On a fail, the creature becomes a slave to the spell's caster until the heart is destroyed, or the magic dispelled.
-A slave will not do anything to harm itself or any friends it has, but will perform any manner of menial task for its master.
+The next time that a creature touches this heart barehanded, it must make a Charisma defence check vs your charms skill.
+Should the creature fail, it becomes a slave to the spell's caster until the heart is destroyed, or the magic dispelled.
+A slave will not do anything to harm itself or any friends that it has, but will perform any manner of menial task for its master.
 An undead creature, or any creature immune to the [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition, is immune to this spell's effects.

 ## Bless
 *Level 1 Charm*<br>